Optical LAN enables superior traffic management for modern enterprise LAN architecture for better network performance to the cloud.

 Furthermore, In a 2015 technical case study sponsored by Microsoft (updated in 2018), a study was done on a large corporation deploying Microsoft Office 365.
 The purpose of the technical case study was to optimize network capacity and performance relative to cloud-based services in an highly complex global work environment.
 The outcome of their research was that a the typical corporate user requires 400 Kbps of bandwidth during normal business activity.

 Optical LAN can deliver symmetrical gigabit rate service at an ONT 10/100/1000 RJ-45 Ethernet port.
 When and where to allocate gigabit rate service is at the discretion of the network architects and engineers.
-Based on the bandwidth chart above, one can see that guaranteeing 10 Mbps or 100 Mbps service rates is more than sufficient for most LAN services, including video, wireless and cloud computing.
+Based on Gartner and Microsoft studies, one can see that guaranteeing 10 Mbps or 100 Mbps service rates is more than sufficient for most LAN services, including video, wireless and cloud computing.
 In fact, while network managers can create global traffic profiles at 10 Mbps or 100 Mbps rates and align them with users, ports and services, the Optical LAN transport can always accelerate to gigabit rate speeds as network congestion allows.

 The above facts beg the question, why invest in a copper-based LAN whose dedicated one gigabit point-to-point access cannot support one gigabit bandwidth throughout the LAN?
 Furthermore, the copper-based LAN architectures of a hierarchy of stacked switches and meshed CATx cabling do not reflect the needs of modern LAN traffic flows derived from video, wireless and cloud-computing growth.
 Perhaps the best advice for CIOs and IT professionals is to simplify the LAN infrastructure and focus more resources toward WAN, ISP, core switching, building automation, wireless and cloud-computing technologies that are demanding the most attention these days [Figure 8].

-In short, Optical LAN outperforms copper-based LANs.
+In short, Optical LAN outperforms copper-based LANs with better end-to-end network performance to the cloud.
 Optical LAN is proven:

 - And, it costs less